aclapes/MCV-M6-ActionClassificationTask/README.md

 ## Custom groundtruth

-Do not download and use the groundtruth annotations from the authors' webpage, as we will be a custom version of them that you find in `data/hmbd51/testTrainMulti_601030_splits`.
+Do not download and use the groundtruth annotations from the authors' webpage, as we will be using a modified version that you'll find in `data/hmbd51/testTrainMulti_601030_splits` directory of this same repository.

-Differently from the original groundtruth, we will reserve a fixed set of training videos for validation.
-Therefore, instead of being 70% training and 30% testing data, we will do 60% training, 10% validation, and 30% testing.
+Differently from the original groundtruth, we will reserve part of the training videos for validation.
+In particular, instead of having 70% training and 30% testing data, we will have 60% training, 10% validation, and 30% testing.

-Take into account also that HMDB51 was thought to be evaluated in 3-fold cross validation.
-This means having 3 different train-test partitions, namely split1, split2, and split3.
-If you check the provided annotations you'll see a file per action category and split (i.e, `<action_label>_test_split<1, 2, or 3>.txt`).
+Then, just take into account that HMDB51 was thought to be evaluated in 3-fold cross validation.
+So you will see 3 different splits, namely split1, split2, and split3.
+In the provided annotations, this splits are done in a separate file for each action label (i.e, `<action_label>_test_split<1, 2, or 3>.txt`).
 However, we will focus on split1 only (ignore split2 and split3 files).

-Go and examine any `<action_label>_test_split1.txt` file.
-As you'll see, there's a line per video with the video name followed by an integer that represents the train-test-validation partition for this particular split.
-Concretely, 1 indicates this is a training video, 2 for testing, and 3 for validation.
+Go and examine any `<action_label>_test_split1.txt` file and you'll find there's a line per video.
+Each line has the video name followed by an integer that represents the partition (train = 1, validation = 3 or test = 2) for this particular split.

 ## Run the baseline code

-0. You'll need to install the required Python dependencies first.
+0. You'll also need to install the required Python dependencies.
 These are in the `requirements.txt` file.
-Assuming you are using PIP, you can just run:
+Assuming you are using PIP, you can then just run:

     ```bash
     $ pip3 install -r requirements.txt
     ```

-1. The baseline can then be run executing the `src/train.py` script, which expects one positional argument (the directory of the frames created before) and accept other multiple arguments (or options):
+1. Finally, the baseline can be run executing the `src/train.py` script, which expects one positional argument (the directory containing the frames that we've created before), but accepts other multiple arguments:

     ```
     $ python3 src/train.py --help